Easy Guide to Funding for Speech-Language Pathology Services in BC (Updated 2026)

 Have you considered applying for a grant from a local charity?

-If your family earn less than $65,000 and has a child with a qualified special need (medical/developmental,) you may be eligible to apply for assistance from Variety Children’s Charity.
-Variety provides financial assistance for families with special needs children for medical care, services, mobility, communication equipment, therapies, and education.
+If your family earns less than $85,000 and has a child with a qualified special need (medical/developmental), you may be eligible to apply for assistance from Variety Children’s Charity.
+Variety provides financial assistance for families with special needs children for medical care, services, mobility, communication equipment, therapies, and education — including speech-language therapy.
 If you believe you are eligible to apply for a Variety grant, let us know so we can assist you with the application process.

 The CKNW Kids Fund provides timely support to vulnerable kids with physical, mental, and social challenges by providing grants for essential specialized medical equipment, therapies, and youth programs.
 Again, if you believe you are eligible to apply for a CKNW grant, we would be happy to assist you with the application process.